 Up-and-coming sire won the Blue Grass Stakes around Keeneland himself, but flopped in 2019 Kentucky Derby here.
 Damsire landed Florida Derby and has progeny successful in plenty of races over the trip.

 Fourth best on the Road to the Kentucky Oaks in terms of qualifying points, which might indicate where her ability level lies in relation to other favored runners.
+Drawn centerfield.

 Just successful in Grade III Gazelle Stakes over the Kentucky Oaks trip at Aqueduct latest when hanging a little and getting her nose over the wire from Early On.
 This roan grey filly cost $320,000 as a yearling.

 Previous third, when a nose behind La Cara in the Grade II Davona Dale at Gulfstream Park reads well too.
-Chad Brown bar had third and fourth in this race last year, so try again to win it.
+Chad Brown barn had third and fourth in this race last year, so try again to win it.

 Our handicappers believe in the power of versatility when making their Kentucky Oaks picks.
 Rather than place all their eggs in one basket by choosing winners, they look to other wagers and markets for additional value.
 This means analyzing and selecting horses from futures, top 3 to place or show, and other suitable bets.